-I’m not sure what was the first Eric Rohmer film I have ever seen, but since I’ve started watching his films I’ve fallen in love for his simplicity, delicacy and realism towards life.
-His characters are extremely human and the situations they come across talk a lot about human behaviour, society, relationships and principles.
-From the same movement as François Truffaut and Jean-Luc Godard, Rohmer went to a more conservative path, not only with politics but also with film, wich doesn’t mean his work isn’t as good as his comrades – quiet the contrary.
-Eric Rohmer’s cinema has so many special elements that instead of publishing an article about the best Eric Rohmer’s films, I’ve decided to talk about the incredible things that makes his films so great.
+I’m not sure what was the first Eric Rohmer film I have ever seen, but since I’ve started watching his films I’ve fallen in love for his simplicity, delicacy, and realism towards life.
+His characters are extremely human and the situations they come across talk a lot about human behavior, society, relationships, and principles.
+From the same movement as François Truffaut and Jean-Luc Godard, Rohmer went to a more conservative path, not only with politics but also with film, which doesn’t mean his work isn’t as good as his comrades – quiet the contrary.
+Eric Rohmer’s cinema has so many special elements that instead of publishing an article about the best Eric Rohmer’s films, I’ve decided to talk about the incredible things that make his films so great.
 Here is a special look at the special elements of Eric Rohmer’s mise en scene:

 Rohmer and Empty Spaces

 One of the most beautiful things about Eric Rohmer’s cinema is his awareness of space.
 The rooms, balconies and bathrooms where the characters spend time aren’t just a place where a scene happens but a small ambient which represents a part of the world where these characters live.
 With that, in almost every Eric Rohmer film we see shots of a room with no one inside, showing the mess or tidiness of the place where a character has passed by, telling us a little bit more about their personality and a sense of time within the story, adding depth to his films.
 A room isn’t just a room, but a part of a person’s soul.